Download the full PDF for Maryland

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Maryland fell to 64.1 percent in January from 64.2 percent in the prior month.
+The labor force participation rate in Maryland remained unchanged at 63.9 percent in April.

 Maryland ranks 15th in the nation.

-The 10-year high for the labor force participation rate in Maryland was 69.3 percent occurring in December 2019, and the 10-year low was 64.1 percent in January 2026.
+The 10-year high for the labor force participation rate in Maryland was 69.3 percent occurring in December 2019, and the 10-year low was 63.9 percent occurring in March 2026.